Complexity of syntactical tree fragments of Independence-Friendly logic: Coordinated trees, second kind

-With a different argument, we prove that the tree C6' (and thus C5', C4') is in FO (the key idea of the proof is due to Lauri Hella).
-Again, the result tells us nothing about extensions of these trees.
+We prove that the tree C6' (and thus C5', C4', C3', C2', C1') is in FO (the key idea of the proof is due to Lauri Hella).
+The result tells us nothing about extensions of these trees.